 Problems and possibilities of doing business in an international context.
 Provides perspectives required for successful management and planning of international enterprises.
 Identification of opportunities and difficulties inherent in international business.
-Major features of the world economy, of the Multinational Corporation (MNC), of current international business deals with these problems.
+Major features of the world economy, of the Multinational Corporation (MNC), of current international economic issues, and how international business deals with these problems.